Pigmice2733/scouting-backend/docs/api.md

 ---

-## /users - POST - Authenticated (Admin Users Only)
+## /users - POST

 Creates a new user.
 Usernames can only contain alphanumeric + space characters.
+Users created by admins will be created instantly.
+Accounts created by unauthenticated users are created but require verification by an admin before they can be used.

 ### Request Body